e-PSHAD/docusaurus-epshad/README.md

 $ yarn start
 ```

-Once changes have been made
+Once changes have been made:
 ```
 git add .
 git commit -m "your message"
 git push origin main
 ```

-## 4. Deploying to GitHub Pages
+### 4. Deploying to GitHub Pages

 Using SSH: